standardhealth/cimpl-doc/docs/cimpl6Reference.md

 ### Naming Recommendations

-Since all classes in CIMPL, from Elements to Entries, are reusable outside of their original context, try to choose names that are self-explanatory and context-independent.
+All classes in CIMPL, from Elements to Entries, are reusable outside of their original context.
+To promote reuse, try to choose names that are self-explanatory and context-independent.
 For example, a property named `Text` is too vague, whereas `DisplayText` and `InstructionText` are more self-explanatory and may be completely understandable when placed into a specific context.
-However, a name like `AddressDisplayText` could inhibit reuse because it affixes the _context_ of an address to the _concept_ of a display text.
+However, an overly-specific name like `AddressDisplayText` could inhibit reuse because it affixes the _context_ of an address to the _concept_ of a display text.

 ***
 # Value Set File
-The value set files are used to define custom value sets and codes when existing sources like [HL7 v3](https://www.hl7.org/fhir/terminologies-v3.html), [FHIR](https://www.hl7.org/fhir/terminologies-systems.html), [VSAC](https://vsac.nlm.nih.gov/), or [PHIN VADS](https://phinvads.cdc.gov/) are insufficient.
+The value set files are used to define custom value sets and codes when existing value set sources like [HL7 v3](https://www.hl7.org/fhir/terminologies-v3.html), [FHIR](https://www.hl7.org/fhir/terminologies-systems.html), [VSAC](https://vsac.nlm.nih.gov/), or [PHIN VADS](https://phinvads.cdc.gov/) are insufficient, and a new value set must be defined.

+## Value Set File Example

 A (truncated) example value set file is shown below: